JRodger3008/JRodger3008/README.md

 Within my GitHub account, you will see tasks completed for my course and tasks I've set myself.
 My course focuses on HTML, CSS, and JavaScript.
 <br>
-The personal tasks will be programmes I've developed in order to enrich my knowledge of other coding languages not focused on in my Web Development course (e.g Python).
+The tasks I've set myself will be programmes I've developed in order to enrich my knowledge of other coding languages not focused on in my Web Development course (e.g Python).

 <!--